noahpresler/semesterly/dev/readthedocs.md

 1. What is the command I run to get the courses from Fall 2021?

-2. How do I then load those courses into my database?
+1. How do I then load those courses into my database?

-3. How do I get a terminal running in my docker container?
+1. How do I get a terminal running in my docker container?

-4. Where do I store data such as passwords or secrets that I don’t want to commit?
+1. Where do I store data such as passwords or secrets that I don’t want to commit?

-5. What is our stack?

-6. What branch do I create a new branch off of when developing?
+1. What branch do I create a new branch off of when developing?

-7. If I want to start on a feature called myfeature, what should the branch name be?
+1. If I want to start on a feature called myfeature, what should the branch name be?

-   What about if I want to refactor myreducer?

-8. What is the preferred format for commit messages?
+1. What is the preferred format for commit messages?

-9. What linters do we run against our code?
+1. What linters do we run against our code?

-10. What is the max line length set to?

-11. What is a FeatureFlowView?
+1. What is a FeatureFlowView?

 When you are done answering the questions, create a PR for a discussion of your answers.